LLNL/merlin/docs/user_guide/configuration/index.md

 The results backend enables the asynchronous nature of Celery.
 Instead of blocking and waiting for a task to complete, the sender can continue with other work and later retrieve the result from the results backend.

 [Celery supports various results backends](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html), including databases (such as SQLAlchemy, Django ORM), message brokers (Redis, RabbitMQ), and others.
 You can configure Celery to use a specific broker based on your requirements (although we suggest using Redis).
 However, since Merlin utilizes [Celery chords](https://docs.celeryq.dev/en/stable/userguide/canvas.html#chords) and the amqp (rpc RabbitMQ) server does not support chords, we cannot use RabbitMQ as a results backend.

-See the [Results Backend](#the-results-backend-section) section below for more information on configuring your results backend.
+See the [Configuring the Broker and Results Backend](#configuring-the-broker-and-results-backend) section below for more information on configuring your results backend.

 ## The app.yaml File